yie1d/cdpkit/README.md

 ## Overview

 CDPKit is a toolkit for the Chrome DevTools Protocol (CDP).
 The protocol component of this project is built on [pydantic](https://github.com/pydantic/pydantic), supporting friendly code completion and parameter type checking.
-It also provides a connection module that enables CDP interactions via the remote-debugging-port.
+It also provides a connection module that enables CDP interactions via the `remote-debugging-port`.

 ## Key Features
 - **Type Safety**: Leverages `pydantic` to automatically implement type checking for command inputs and outputs.